-The Hutt St Centre staff group and related expenses have increased as a result of obtaining new funding sources for the Pathways program, the Street Crew program and from 1 July 2017, the new Aspire Program which all aim to address the increased demand on services on the frontline of our service delivery model, in order to strengthen our internal operations.
+The Hutt St Centre staff group and related expenses have increased as a result of our new Aspire Program which commenced on 1 July 2017, employing an additional 18 new frontline personnel to this Program.
+In 2018 we also added additional staff to meet the increased demand on services on the frontline of our service delivery model and as well as to strengthen our internal operations.